jisellejones/kickstarter-analysis_JJones/README.md

 ### Analysis of Outcomes Based on Goals
 How do different theater campaigns for plays fare in relation to their funding goals?
 Is there any pattern in the amount of funding goals and the success of theater campaigns for plays?
 Are campaigns in some goal ranges more successful than campaigns in other goal ranges?
 To answer these questions, I created a frequency table using Excel's countifs() formula to sift through the data and count the number of plays with specified outcomes (successful, failed, canceled) based on different ranges of campaign goals.
 I compiled this data in a frequency chart then used Excel's sum() function to find the total number of campaigns that fall within different ranges in order to find the percentage of successful, failed, and canceled campaigns.
 We combined this data in the line graph shown *(graph 3)*

-From the graph we can see a pattern of decline in the percentage of successful campaigns from less than $1,000 to $29,999.
-Campaigns less than $1,000 show a 67% success rate while and campaigns between $1,000 and $4,999 have a 73% success rate.
-After this the percentage of successful campaigns begins to increase again then drops significantly when campaign goals hit $45,000 or more.
-The number of failed campaigns displays a smiliar trend declining percentage of succFrom the line graph, we can see that campaigns with campaign goals of $1,000 fair
+Campaign goals of less than $1,000 show a 76% success rate and campaigns goals between $1,000 and $4,999 have a 73% success rate.
+These are the highest success rates indicating that it is best to set campaign goals within these ranges.
+From the graph, we can see a pattern of decline in the percentage of successful campaigns after these ranges to $29,999.
+Then the percentage of successful campaigns begins to increase again dropping significantly when campaign goals hit $45,000 or more.
+Failed campaigns follow an opposite trend.

+It is important to point out that campaigns with goals of $35,000 to $44,999 show success rates of 67%.
+It may seem that this should indicate a likelihood of success when setting goals within these ranges; however, there were only 9 campaigns within this range, I do not believe this is enough data to draw a solid conclusion.

+It was impossible to do any analysis on the canceled campaigns as there were 0 campaigns canceled for this data set.
+The lack of canceled campaigns for this data set leads to the question, "What could cause campaigns to be canceled?" and, "Why are there canceled campaigns in other categories/subcategories, but not for plays?"

 ---
 *(graph 3)*